dmpop/pedant/README.md

 In VS Code or VSCodium, choose **File > Preferences > Settings** and specify the path to the Vale binary (for example, _/usr/local/bin/vale_) under **Vale > Vale CLI: Path**.

-## Updating Pedant
+## Updating Tech pub style

-Switch to the _pedant_ directory and run the `git pull` command.
+Switch to the _techpubstyle_ directory and run the `git pull` command.

 ## Problems?

-Please report bugs and issues in the [Issues](https://github.com/dmpop/pedant/issues) section.
+Please report bugs and issues in the [Issues](https://github.com/dmpop/techpubstyle/issues) section.

 ## Contribute

-If you've found an error, or you have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/pedant/issues) section.
+If you've found an error, or you have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/techpubstyle/issues) section.

 To add a new feature or fix issues yourself, proceed as follows.